How to select the right university?

 Your goal is to maximize ROI.
 In some cases, you may decide to go to a more expensive school because the numerator (i.e., probability of securing a job after graduate * expected salary) is much higher.

 Generally speaking, there is a high level of positive correlation between reputation of a university and employment opportunities.
 Make sure you do a thorough check on the placement report of last two years of the university you are joining.
-Also do a comparative study with other schools in the same league to ascertain the real employment scenario
+Also do a comparative study with other schools in the same league to ascertain the real employment scenario.

 3. Admit with and without financial aid

 Now this is a tricky situation.
 You have received admits from two universities and one is offering you financial aid while the other expects you to fully fund your education.
 While you may be lured to go with the one offering aid, just consider a few things before making the final decision.
 If the university offering you aid is less than 20 places in position than the one not proposing any aid, rethink on your decision.
-If the ranking of two universities are close, consider the university which is offering you assistantship.
+If the ranking of two universities are close, consider the university which is offering you an assistantship.
 Essentials how to choose the right university

 Better college ranking has a lasting effect in shaping your career.
 You stand a better chance of getting jobs and internships if your college ranking is higher.
 Moreover, you will get better exposure in a higher ranked university.
-However if the difference between the two colleges is insignificant, you can go ahead with the one offering you financial aid.
+However, if the difference between the two colleges is insignificant, you can go ahead with the one offering you financial aid.
 No one minds easing out

 financial worries after all.